EventStore/samples/CONTRIBUTING.md

 ## Code style

-Coding rules are set up in the project files with `.editorconfig` or `.prettierrc.json`.
-Those files are supported by all popular IDE (e.g. Microsoft Visual Studio, Rider, Visual Studio Code).
-Unless you disabled it manually, it should be automatically applied after opening the solution.
+Coding rules are set up in the project files to be automatically applied (e.g. with `.editorconfig` or `.prettierrc.json`).
+Unless you disabled it manually, it should be automatically applied by IDE after opening the project.
 We also recommend turning automatic formatting on saving to have all the rules applied.

 ## Licensing and legal rights